dydxopsdao/v4-infrastructure/validator_notifier/README.md

 ### IAM user

-Manually prepare an AWS IAM user for deploying the solution, preferably in a dedicated AWS account.
+Manually create an AWS IAM user for deploying the solution, preferably in a dedicated AWS account.
 Call it e.g.: `terraformer`.
 Go to:
 `IAM -> Users -> [your new user] -> Permissions -> Add permissions -> Attach policies directly`
 and add the following managed policies: